rodskey856/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/ETchcQn.png"/>
 </p>
 <p>
-2.After the ticket has been submitted, the ticket can be assigned to an IT professional.
+2. After the ticket has been submitted, the ticket can be assigned to an IT professional.
 In order for the ticket to be handled properly, information regarding the       level of severity can be changed.
 </p>
 <br />